geoelements/geoelements.github.io/_posts/blog/2021-01-02-rules-of-engagement.md

 We’ll have weekly [Brain Trust meetings](https://kks32.atlassian.net/wiki/spaces/CBGEO/pages/970326021/Brain+Trust+meetings) to discuss research challenges and collectively find new research insights and troubleshoot problems.

 ### Research Updates
-#### Daily updates
-At 5 PM (or the end of the day) every weekday, please post an update to our slack channel #updates on the work you have been doing that day.

-#### Weekly goals
-Every Monday at 8 AM (or at the start of your day), please post your goals for the week on our slack channel #updates.

-#### Weekly updates on Asana
-Every Friday at 5 PM (or at the end of your day), please post your progress for the week on the Asana Progress tab.
-The status updates are useful to see if a project is on track or falling behind.

-#### Research Roadmap
-This is a monthly planner.
-The roadmap gives an overview of what you would like to do this month (goals).
-For example, I want to finish a proposal this month.
-I will only add major goals for the week.
-(Please don't add minor tasks like a review, unless that's your goal for the week).
-The goal is a major outcome, not a task.
-Hopefully, this will help us plan for a month and see how we are doing.

-RoadMaps are available on Asana with individual sections for each one of us: [https://app.asana.com/0/1170988028189084/timeline](https://app.asana.com/0/1170988028189084/timeline)

-#### Milestones
-Every project should have milestones.
-These are manageable task units that can be finished in 2 weeks to a month at most.
-Milestones should be set in the Asana project tab.
+Make sure your project on Asana is upto date.
+All in-progress tasks should have deadlines and an associated duration of when you expect to finish the task.
+Keep tasks short (<6 hours).
+Ensure you keep the tasks active and include a document explaining your findings/review/results in a good when you move your task for review.

-### Mentor-Mentee meetings
+### Mentor-Mentee 360
 This is to have a feedback loop between you and me (mentee and mentor).
-A Mentor-Mentee meeting every 3 months on the first Monday of the month.
+A Mentor-Mentee 360 happens every 3 months on the first week of the month.
 A document should be available private to you in your google drive.
 We’ll cover the following topics:

 - What amazing work you have done?